 _________________________________

 What counts as truth?
 In what ways can art expand the language of truth and the process of truth-telling?
-Art and Truth-Telling marks the process of the Swedish Truth Commission for the Sámi people.
-Through joik, duodji, drawing, installation, architecture, and glasswork, the exhibition highlights the role of art in shaping personal and collective truths.
+Art and Truth-Telling marks the process of the Truth Commission for the Sámi people on the Swedish side of Sábmie.
+Through vuöllie [joik], duöjjie [Sámi crafts], drawing, installation, architecture and glasswork, the exhibition highlights the role of art in shaping personal and collective truths.

 Participating are: Avant Joik (Matti Aikio, Katarina Barruk and Maja Solveig Kjelstrup Ratkje), Elme Ämting, Sissel M Bergh, Niklas Blindh, Monica L Edmondson, Mats Jonsson, Johanna Minde, Lisa Nyberg, Julia Rensberg, Birgitta Ricklund, Per Elof Nilsson Ricklund, and Risfjells Sameslöjd Vilhelmina (Doris Risfjell and Sven-Åke Risfjell).